cosmos-uci-dshs/dshs-website/README.md

 <hr>

-This repo contains the source code for the program website as well as the program materials such as slides and assignments.
+This repo contains the source code for the program website.

 The program materials are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).